cvs-health/testilo/README.md

 - The `procs/score` directory contains a file named `xyz.js`.

 When Testilo scores a report, Testilo saves the scored report in the directory whose relative path is the value of the `REPORTDIR_SCORED`.
 The scored report file has the same name as the original.
 The scored report has the same content as the original, plus a new property named `score`.

+#### Procedures

+Score proc `tsp09a` implements one possible algorithm for scoring results from Testaro sample script `tsp09`.

+Score proc `sp10a` implements an algorithm similar to `tsp09a`, except for Testaro sample script `tp10`, which, unlike `tsp09`, includes the Tenon package.

+Score proc `sp10b` likewise scores results from Testaro script `tp10`, but, unlike score proc `sp10a`, bases scores on _issues_ rather than tests.
+Here, an issue is a case of a fault or a suspected fault of a particular kind.
+For example, if there are 7 informative images without text alternatives, the count of issues of that kind is 7.

+Because packages differ in how they identify the locations of issues, score proc `sp10b` does not try to establish whether an issue discovered by one test is the same as an issue discovered by another test.
+Instead, its algorithm is based on the presumption that the issues of a kind discovered by different tests are probably, but not certainly, subsets or supersets of one another.
+For example, if test A discovers 4 issues of kind X and test B discovers 6 issues of kind X, it is likely that the 4 discovered by A are also among the 6 discovered by B.

+Reflecting this presumption, the contribution of any issue kind to a total score is based substantially on the largest count of issues of that kind discovered by any test.
+The first issue of a kind is weighted more heavily than each additional issue, because the existence of any issues of a particular kind, regardless of how many, tends to create usability barriers, remediation costs, and liability risks.

+To a smaller extent, the total score is also affected by the counts of issues of the same kind discovered by other tests.
+This is because, when multiple tests discover a kind of issue:
+- we can be more confident that there really are issues of that kind.
+- there is less excuse for allowing issues of that kind to appear.
+- the website owner is more likely to receive complaints or claims about issues of that kind.

+Score proc `sp10b` uses the data in `scoring/data/testGroups.json` to identify _groups_ of tests, where the tests in any group are deemed to test for the same kind of issue.

+The contribution also depends on how serious each kind of issue is deemed to be.

 ### Digesting